Devinbeth/React-Mini-Projects/01-State-and-Props/01-Clicker/README.md

 The green box in the image above represents the App component.
 For this step we will not need to make any children components.

-Using the `onClick` event listener run a function that will console log a message.
-This will help us establish that our button is working so we can move onto tracking how many times it has been clicked.
+Write a method(AKA function) on your class that will console log a message to the browsers terminal when ran.
+Using the `onClick` event handler run the method you made.
+You will need to use an `arrow function` on the `onClick` to get this to work.
+Once you get this working and you can see the console log in the inspect window of your browser we can move onto tracking how many times it has been clicked.

 #### Phrases to Google for help
 - React onClick